Crypto regulation in Gibraltar

-Gibraltar developed particular legislation known as the DLT (Distributed Ledger Technology) regulatory framework, which came into force on 1 January 2018 and applies to firms operating DLT, that is, which is not subject to regulation under any other legal framework, which uses distributed register technology (DLT) to transfer or store valuables belonging to other persons.
-Types of activities that require a DLT license include the operation of a crypto exchange, crypto purse service providers and asset storage service providers, cryptocurrency purse providers and DLT-based trading platforms, that facilitate the purchase and sale of goods and services.
-Firms and activities subject to a different regulatory framework shall continue to be regulated under this structure.
+Gibraltar developed special legislation known as the DLT Regulation System (Distributed Ledger Technology) which came into force on 1 January 2018 and applies to DLT firms, that is, which is, is not subject to any regulations or other legal framework, which uses distributed register (DLT) technology to transfer or store valuables belonging to other persons.
+Activities that require DLT licenses include crypto exchanges, crypto-currency purse and asset storage service providers, crypto-currency purse providers, and DLT-based trading platforms that facilitate the purchase and sale of goods and services.
+Firms and activities subject to other regulatory frameworks will continue to be regulated within this framework.
 Distributors, including cryptocurrency exchanges and depositories, must be authorized and licensed by the Gibraltar Financial Services Commission (GFSC) as DLT suppliers.

-The Gibraltar regulator’s approach to the DLT requires DLT suppliers to follow the nine principles developed to ensure that the desired regulatory outcomes are achieved, including investor protection.
-The nine main requirements of the Gibraltar Regulator are as follows:
+The Gibraltar Regulator’s approach to the DLT requires DLT suppliers to follow nine principles developed to ensure that the desired regulatory outcomes are achieved, including investor protection.
+The Gibraltar Regulatory Authority must meet the following nine basic requirements:

-- Fair and faithful conduct of business – GFSC must ensure that the applicant and the people associated with the applicant are suitable for the performance of relevant DLT activities.
-The main elements established by the GFSC are (i) integrity; (ii) skills, competence, diligence and experience; and (iii) financial standing;
+- The HFC must ensure that the applicant and persons associated with the applicant are able to carry out the relevant activities of the DLT.
+The main elements identified by HFCs are: (i)integrity; (ii) skills, competence, diligence and experience; and (iii)financial status;

-- Give due consideration to the interests and needs of customers and communicate with their customers in an honest, clear and non-misleading manner.
-The DLT provider should, among other things, make every effort to reduce the risks associated with the use of DLT and apply best practices in the conduct of its business;
+- Pay due attention to the interests and needs of your clients and communicate with them honestly, clearly and not by mutual consent.
+The DLT provider should, inter alia, make every effort to reduce the risks associated with the use of DLT and apply best practices in its operations;

-- Maintaining sufficient financial and non-financial resources – DLT Provider must ensure that it has sufficient financial resources and capital levels, which should be controlled and sufficient to support business objectives;
+- Maintaining sufficient financial and non-financial resources – DLT must ensure that it has sufficient financial resources and capital levels that are controlled and sufficient to support commercial purposes;

-- Effectively manage, control and conduct business with due diligence, including appropriate risk management for their business and clients, which includes the adoption of appropriate forward-looking risk management techniques;
+- Effectively manage, control and conduct business with due diligence, including proper risk management for their businesses and customers, which includes adopting appropriate forward-looking risk management practices;

-- Have effective mechanisms to protect client assets and money when it is responsible for them – DLT suppliers are expected to take the necessary precautions to protect customers’ assets, and the stored assets will need to be separated from the DLT vendor’s own assets;
+- Have effective mechanisms to protect clients’ assets and money when they are responsible for them – DLT suppliers should take the necessary precautions to protect clients’ assets, and stored assets should be separated from the seller’s own assets;

-- Effective corporate governance mechanisms are in place – DLT suppliers must implement strict corporate governance procedures that include (a) the board structure of directors, including the composition to ensure a good balance and a combination of skills and experience to complement the business; (b) adequate application of the principle of «four eyes» (separation of different functions, cross-checking, double signatures, dual control of assets etc.) and (c) Application of reason and direction from Gibraltar;
+- There are effective corporate governance mechanisms – DLT suppliers must apply strict corporate governance procedures that include (a) board structure, including composition, to ensure a proper balance and combination of skills and experience to complement the business; (b) adequate application of the four eyes principle (separation of different functions, cross check, double signature, dual control of assets, etc.) and (c) Application of Gibraltar’s common sense and instructions;

-- Ensure that all secure access systems and protocols are maintained to high standards;
+- Ensure that all secure access systems and protocols meet high standards;

-- Financial Crime Prevention – DLT providers should have systems in place to prevent, detect and disclose financial crime risks such as money laundering and countering terrorist financing (AML/CFT).
-DLT providers should adopt and implement adequate preventive measures against money laundering and terrorist financing that are commensurate with their risks, and DLT providers should also report suspicious transactions where applicable; and also
+- Financial Crime Prevention – DLT providers should have systems in place to prevent, detect and disclose the risks of financial crimes such as money laundering and combating the financing of terrorism (AML/CFT).
+DLT providers should adopt and implement appropriate preventive measures against money laundering and terrorist financing commensurate with their risks, and DLT suppliers should also report suspicious transactions where applicable; and

 - Be sustainable and develop contingency plans for orderly and solvent liquidation of their business.

-These requirements and conditions will also apply to the licensing of cryptocurrency exchanges, which trade only virtual assets.
+These requirements and conditions will also apply to the licensing of cryptocurrency exchanges that trade only in virtual assets.
 The advantage is that there are no restrictions on the provision of services only to professional investors.

-According to PwC, Gibraltar ranks third in terms of cryptocurrency hedge fund managers (after the United States and the United Kingdom, and Hong Kong fourth).
+Gibraltar ranks third in terms of cryptocurrency hedge fund managers (after the US and the UK, and Hong Kong fourth).
 Gibraltar is also the fourth most popular home for crypto hedge funds.
-A positive development was the establishment of the Gibraltar New Technologies Association (GANT), which included leading Gibraltarian law firms, accountants and technology companies.
+A positive development was the establishment of the Gibraltar New Technologies Association (GANT), which included Gibraltar’s leading law firms, accountants and technology companies.
 GANT has the task not only to accelerate the development of blockchain and DLT, but also to increase the prestige of «new technologies».

 In 2018, Gibraltar’s Proceeds of Crime Act 2015 was amended to extend the obligations under POC/FT to businesses that earn income from any form of sale of tokenized digital assets, whether on its own behalf or on behalf of another person.
 Licensed DLT suppliers are also required to comply with the Proceeds of Crime Act and relevant instructions issued by the Gibraltar Financial Services Commission.